triblespace/tribles-deno/readme.md

-# tribles-deno
+# tribles.js
 ![A three eyed trible in front of a round background showing space and the stars.](./trible.svg)

-This is the deno implementation of the _tribles_ ecosystem.
+This is the javascript/browser implementation of the _tribles_ ecosystem.

 It is still in early development.